mtness/modern-template-building/README.md

 This extension was created by [Benni Mack](https://github.com/bmack) in 2020.
 The original credits go to the TYPO3 development team and contributors that have maintained this code for over 20 years until it was removed from Core.

+Additional thanks to Franz Holzinger for creating T3v11 compatibility.